shuyuanw/worldModels/README.md

 #### Score
 We only run for 90 generations and with 640 rollouts, 4 workers.
 I made rnn_batch_size = 5.
 In my opinion, the score can definitely get higher after more generations.
+If I have time, I will run longer to see the score change.

 ![alt text](imgs/vaegan_score.png "CarRacing-v0")